-Michaela Hamilton, Editor-in-Chief of Citadel, Executive Editor of Kensington: Nonfiction (including popular culture, narrative nonfiction, true crime, biography, law enforcement); Fiction (military; thrillers involving serial killers, espionage, black ops, and high-level intrigue; cozy mysteries; fiction and nonfiction narratives about pets), Science Fiction and Fantasy. email@example.com
+Michaela Hamilton, Editor-in-Chief of Citadel, Executive Editor of Kensington: Nonfiction (including popular culture, narrative nonfiction, true crime, biography, law enforcement, pop science); Fiction (military; thrillers involving serial killers, espionage, black ops, and high-level intrigue; cozy mysteries; fiction and nonfiction narratives about pets), Science Fiction and Fantasy. email@example.com

 Alicia Condon, Editorial Director: Fiction (80,000-word contemporary romance—either sexy or sweet, Amish and inspirational romance, women’s fiction, romantic suspense, historical romance with unusual settings, cozy mystery). firstname.lastname@example.org

 Wendy McCurdy, Editorial Director: Now especially looking for historical fiction and nonfiction, with the nonfiction focused on military/wartime history.
 Also open to mainstream women’s fiction including southern fiction, beach reads, sagas, commercial literary fiction, romance, romcom fare, etc. Please include the first chapter as an email@example.com

 Denise Silvestro, Executive Editor, Citadel Press- All genres of nonfiction, including health/wellness, self-help, relationship, parenting, lifestyle, mind/body/spirit, business, pop culture, and memoir.
 DSilvestro@Kensingtonbooks.com